equinor/appsec-snyk-onboarding/content/limitations.md

 ---

 ## Limitations

-- Snyk SCM can only "see" your files outside the context of a built project
+- Not all package managers supported (most supported with CLI)
-  - Docker?
-Only vulnerabilities in base image are reported
+- Only vulnerabilities in Docker base image are reported
-  - Python requirements.txt?
-Transitive dependencies not scanned
-  - C++?
-We don't even do that (yet)
-- Remedy
+- Mitigation:
   - Use lockfile based package managers (e.g. npm, composer)

 Note: